Self-similar Cauchy problems and generalized Mittag-Leffler functions: Introduction

 where $d_cf(t)=f(ct)$ is the dilation operator.
 It is not difficult to convince yourself that this property follows from the homogeneity property of the function $h_{\alpha}$ which itself is inherited from the scaling property of the $\alpha$-stable subordinator, and thus it does not hold for any $*$-convolution operators associated to any other subordinators.
 This property is appealing from a modelling viewpoint as it has been observed in many physical and economics phenomena \cite{Embrechts-Maejima} and is also central in (non-trivial) limit theorems for any properly normalized stochastic processes, see \cite{lamperti1962semi}.
 Two questions then arise naturally: \begin{enumerate} \item Can one define a class of linear operators enjoying the same self-similarity property \eqref{eq:def_scaling} as the fractional derivative? \item If yes, can one find a stochastic representation for the solution of the corresponding self-similar Cauchy problem? \end{enumerate} The aim of this paper is to provide a positive and detailed answer to each of these questions.
 For \eqref{Q1}, we observe that the fractional derivative~\eqref{Caputo} admits also the representation as a multiplicative convolution operator

-where $g_{\alpha}(r)=\frac{(1-r)^{-\alpha}}{\Gamma(1-\alpha)}, r \in (0,1),$ and $\diamond$ stands for the multiplicative convolution operator, i.e.~for two functions $f$ and $g$, $f \diamond g(t) = \int_0^t f(r) g\left( \frac{r}{t} \right)dr$.
-It is not difficult to show that the self-similarity property \eqref{eq:def_scaling} holds for any $\diamond$-convolution operator of the form \eqref{eq:Cap} by replacing $g_\alpha$ by any measurable function $m$ on $(0,1)$.
+where $g_{\alpha}(r)=\frac{(1-r)^{-\alpha}}{\Gamma(1-\alpha)} \mathbb{I}_{\{0<r<1\}}$ and $\star$ stands for the multiplicative convolution operator defined for two functions $f$ and $g$, whose domain is a subset of $\R^+$, by Note that it differs from the Mellin convolution operator which is defined with respect to the measure $dr/r$.
+It is not difficult to show that the self-similarity property \eqref{eq:def_scaling} holds for any $\star$-convolution operator of the form \eqref{eq:Cap} by replacing $g_\alpha$ by any measurable function $m$ on $(0,1)$.
 The answer to the question \eqref{Q2} is more subtle.
 Indeed, we first realize that the mapping $y\mapsto g_{\alpha}(e^{-y})$ is the tail of the L\'evy measure on $\R_+$ of a subordinator.
 We manage to identify this subordinator as the L\'evy process which is associated, via the Lamperti transform defined in \eqref{eq:def_lamp} below, to the stable subordinator seen as an increasing positive self-similar Markov process.
 We then show, by a spectral theoretical approach, that the functional of a Markov process $X$ time-changed by the inverse of any increasing positive self-similar Markov process $\chi$ is the solution to a self-similar Cauchy problem, where the multiplicative convolution is defined in terms of simple transform of the tail of the L\'evy measure of the subordinator associated, via the Lamperti mapping, to $\chi$.
 We mention that such a time-change has already been used in Loeffen and al.~\cite{semiMarkov_LPS} to provide detailed distributional properties of the extinction time of some real-valued non-Markovian self-similar processes.
+We also point out that such a time-change falls in the framework developed by Hernandez-Hernandez et al.~\cite{Kol} and Kolokoltsov \cite{Kol1,Kol0,Kol2} in a series of papers.

 Another interesting aspect of the multiplicative convolution approach is that it leads to some explicit representations of quantities of interest.
 For instance, we shall show that the Laplace transform of the inverse process, in this context, is expressed in terms of functions whose series representation is a generalization of the Mittag-Leffler function.
 As this latter for the Caputo fractional operator, these functions are also eigenfunctions of the multiplicative convolution operators.